HESA Student Data Collection Notice

 Purpose 4 - Equal opportunity, research, journalism and other processing in which there is a legitimate interest

-HESA and the other data controllers in common (see Purpose 1) may also supply information to third parties where there is a legitimate interest in doing so.
+HESA and the other data controllers in common (see Purpose 1) may also supply information to third parties where there is a legitimate interest in doing so for statistical and research purposes.
 Examples of use for this purpose include:

 - Equal opportunities monitoring